Manage Your Research Identity and Track Your Impact

 Further Reading

 This free ebook guides you through a series of steps to help you increase the impact of your research and scholarship through a variety of methods, mostly focusing on altmetrics.
+Note that although much of the content is still relevant, this e-book is no longer fully up to date.

 - URL: https://libguides.ucalgary.ca/guides/researchID